jncurrea/surfs_up/README.md

 <img width="135" alt="Screen Shot 2022-02-24 at 2 59 46 PM" src="https://user-images.githubusercontent.com/95834653/155606734-5562877c-8c97-4b10-a175-09d463e5db1e.png">
 - December Precipitation Descriptive statistics
 <img width="139" alt="Screen Shot 2022-02-24 at 3 01 33 PM" src="https://user-images.githubusercontent.com/95834653/155607037-3774b58f-8734-462b-9e1a-afc382757784.png">
+- The descrptive statistics do not show a clear trend on how the temperature and precipitation would behave depending on the months.
+Given this, it is plausible for the investor to open the surf shop for the whole year.